ShivashishY/shiva/content/posts/blockchain-and-voting-system.md

 # Key points:

 - Various political parties have demanded from the Election Commission that the voting of migrant laborers who are deprived of voting should be ensured.
-- Migrant workers cannot go home to exercise their franchise during elections, so they have to go to that city; They should be allowed to vote for their constituency in which they are working.
+- Migrant workers cannot go home to exercise their franchise during elections, so they have to go to that city.
+They should be allowed to vote for their constituency in which they are working.

 # Blockchain technology: